Anderson localization of electromagnetic waves in three dimensions

-Answering these long-standing questions would not only address the fundamental aspects of wave transport and localization across multiple disciplines, but also open new research avenues.
+Answering these long-standing questions not only addresses the fundamental aspects of wave transport and localization across multiple disciplines, but also opens new research avenues and applications.
 For example, in topological photonics \cite{lu14}, the interplay between disorder and topological phenomena may be explored beyond the limit of weak disorder in low-dimensional systems \cite{stutzer18}.
-Also in cavity quantum electrodynamics with Anderson-localized modes \cite{sapienza10}, going 3D would avoid the out-of-plane losses inherent for 2D systems and cover the full angular range of propagation directions \cite{wiersma10}.
+Also in cavity quantum electrodynamics with Anderson-localized modes \cite{sapienza10}, going 3D will avoid the out-of-plane loss inherent for 2D systems and cover the full angular range of propagation directions \cite{wiersma10}.
 In addition to fundamental studies, disorder and scattering has been harnessed for various photonic device applications, but mostly with diffuse waves \cite{CaoAPR21}.
 Anderson-localized modes can be used for 3D energy confinement to enhance optical nonlinearities, light-matter interactions, and control random lasing as well as targeted energy deposition.